Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 “It was just ghastly,” he wrote, according to historian David Stahel’s 2012 book, “Kiev 1941.”

-“And those were only a few from our immediate area," the soldier wrote.
-"Blood was literally running down the side from the floorboards of the truck, and the driver...was white as a sheet.”
+“And those were only a few from our immediate area,” the soldier wrote.
+“Blood was literally running down the side from the floorboards of the truck, and the driver ... was white as a sheet.”

-“Shells were still flying about, but we were ordered to get ready to march, not for retreat, but enroute to Kiev,” he wrote.
+“Shells were still flying about, but we were ordered to get ready to march, not for retreat, but en route to Kiev,” he wrote.

 There was wreckage everywhere, and many German graves.
 A German chaplain wrote: “Many of us won’t see our families [again, and] are doomed to spend our eternal rest far from the fatherland.”